saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2 copy.md

 2. **7-Layer Architecture** - How to build it (technical blueprint)
 3. **GOALS™** - How to measure success (operational targets)

 These aren't separate frameworks you implement independently.
 They're three pillars of a unified architecture, each supporting and validating the others.
-INPACT™ defines the six agent needs that must be fulfilled to be trusted.
-The 7-Layer Architecture prescribes the technical infrastructure to fulfill those six agent needs.
-GOALS™ dives the operational efficiency metrics so that both pillars remain structurally sound in production.
+INPACT™ defines the outcomes your agents must deliver.
+The 7-Layer Architecture prescribes the technical infrastructure to achieve those outcomes.
+GOALS™ validates that both pillars remain structurally sound in production.

 Let's explore each pillar of the architecture.